bignos/bookmacro/README.md

 - `:MacroDel` to remove a macro from BookMacro
 - `:MacroSelect` to add a macro from BookMacro to a registry
 - `:MacroExport` to export BookMacro to a file
+- `:MacroExportTo` to export a macro to a file
-- `:MacroImport` to replace from file data for BookMacro
+- `:MacroImport` to import Bookmacro from a file
+- `:MacroImportFrom` to import a macro from a file
 - `:MacroErase` to erase all BookMacro entries